$\ell$-adic GKZ hypergeometric sheaf and exponential sums: Introduction

 The paper is organized as follows.
-In \S1, we prove that $\mathrm{Hyp}_\psi(\chi)$ is the Deligne-Fourier transform of an explicit perverse sheaf.
-We use this result to prove Theorem 0.3 and Theorem 0.4 (ii).
-Theorem 0.4 (i) is deduced from the work of Denef-Loeser \cite{DL}.
-In \S 2, we study the lisse locus of $\mathrm{Hyp}_\psi(\chi)$ and prove Theorem 0.4 (iii).
-In \S3, we prove Theorem 0.5.
+In \S1, we first prove Theorem 0.5 (i) and deduce Theorem 0.3 from it.
+Based on the work of Denef-Loeser \cite{DL} and systemically using the Deligne-Fourier transformation, we prove Theorems 0.4 (i)-(ii) and 0.5 (ii).
+In \S 2, we study the liss locus of $\mathrm{Hyp}_\psi(\chi)$ and prove Theorem 0.4 (iii).
+Our method can be considered as a generalization of Deligne's method of estimating exponential sums (\cite[3.7.2-3]{D}).
+In \S3, we prove Theorem 0.8.